stanton26/AppDefense/labs/v2/horizon-lab.md

 In order to create desktops in your SDDC, first we need to implement your Student SDDC vCenter into the existing Horizon infrastructure.

-Once logged into the **Horizon Connection Server**, locate Horizon 7 Administrator Console shortcut, located on the Desktop page of the Horizon Connection Server.
+Once logged into the **Horizon Connection Server**, locate Horizon 7 Administrator Console shortcut, located on the Desktop screen of the Horizon Connection Server.
 Or open a browser and browse to **https://192.168.100.11/admin** or **https://192.168.200.11/admin** depending on your workshop sddc number.

 ![CS+1](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CS+1.jpg)

 Double click to open the Administrator Console.
-That will launcde in a browser window.
+That will launche in a browser window.
 You will see the below certificate error waring.
 Proceed to localhost.

 Log into Horizon 7 Administrator Console.